- Academic Progress

 - The Steinhardt Faculty Committee on Student Progress (COSP) includes four faculty appointed by their departmental chairs, the Director/Assistant Director of Advisement/Registration Services and the Director of Counseling and Student Services.
 Students serve ex officio.
 The Associate Dean has oversight for Committee process and proceedings.

-- The COSP meets twice yearly at the end of the fall and spring semesters to review and take action on the academic records of both undergraduate and graduate students enrolled in NYU Steinhardt.
+- The COSP meets twice yearly at the end of the fall and spring terms to review and take action on the academic records of both undergraduate and graduate students enrolled in NYU Steinhardt.

 - Students whose academic records are scheduled for review are notified by email, asked to forward to the Steinhardt Committee on Student Progress (COSP) any relevant information regarding their records and referred to their academic advisors for further discussion on their academic progress.